Connect with us

 Feeling dejected, she opened her mail soon after to read a letter from Marshall: “Whatever happens in the future, remember for all concerned, that your contribution has been made toward equal justice for all Americans and that you have done everything in your power to bring this about.”

-Her case played a key role in desegregating schools in the South, the University of Alabama, which admitted its first Black in 1963.
+Her case played a key role in desegregating schools in the South, including the University of Alabama, which admitted its first Black students in 1963.
 A quarter century later, the university overturned her expulsion, and she entered the graduation program in education a year later.

 She graduated with a master’s in 1992.
 The university named an endowed scholarship in her honor and unveiled a portrait of her in the student union, with an inscription that reads, “Her initiative and courage won the right for students of all races to attend the University.”